algoworker/hello-world/README.md

 # hello-world
-Create a new repository named hello-world to understand how to use github
+Create a new repository named hello-world to understand how to use github.